oakjelly21/Lemniscate-drawing/README.md

 # Lemniscate-drawing
-a two link manipulator to draw a lemniscate using resolved acceleration control Run the program by running ManupulatorControl_odeint.py
+a two link manipulator to draw a lemniscate

+Run the program by running ManupulatorControl_odeint.py